 Kids love to eat chicken nuggets.
 For this school lunch box- first, pack some chicken nuggets along with a sauce.
 Pair it up with fruits like grapes or strawberries and some crackers along with cheese.

 19. Pumpkin Sandwich with Cream Cheese

-For this kid’s bento box ideas first, you need to cut yellow peppers, some grapes, a Chobani yogurt tube, and a piece of dark chocolate on a pumpkin pancake sandwich with cream cheese and raspberry jam.
-The pancakes were leftovers from a weekend brunch, cooked using a gluten-free pumpkin pancake mix and, any homemade jam and frozen pancakes will work in this lunch box.
+For this kid’s bento box idea first, you need to cut yellow peppers, some grapes, a Chobani yogurt tube, and a piece of dark chocolate on a pumpkin pancake sandwich with cream cheese and raspberry jam.
+The pancakes were leftovers from a weekend brunch, cooked using a gluten-free pumpkin pancake mix, and, any homemade jam and frozen pancakes will work in this lunch box.

 20. Sausage and Veggies Bento Lunch Box

-For this school lunch box pack, some snaps peas, bell pepper strips.
-Then cut mild Italian sausage with outer-space picks, a little container of mustard, and if your kid loves gummies, then pack it with the lunches.
+For this school lunch box pack, some snap peas, and bell pepper strips.
+Then cut mild Italian sausage with outer-space picks, and a little container of mustard, and if your kid loves gummies, then pack it with the lunches.

 21. Hard-Boiled Egg Lunch